satbirsingh01/learning_material/git_for_gits.md

 ## Recovering Previous Versions of a Repository

-There are three ways to go back to previous commits using revert, checkout and reset.
+There are (to my knowldege) three ways to go back to previous commits using revert, checkout and reset.

 ### Going Back with git checkout
 You will have seen HEAD in the git log, HEAD normally points at the branch you are working on but using